Environment

 Our planet is one-of-a-kind

-It’s vital that we protect the Earth—its oceans and coasts, lakes and rivers, forests and deserts, mountains and valleys.
-We rely on its natural resources to generate food, energy and warmth.
+It’s vital that we safeguard the planet.
+We rely on its natural resources for food, materials, energy and warmth.

 Cleaner, greener mining